 ACV facts & figures

-Your dealership ratings not only play an important role in dealership car sales, but also shapes a buyer’s perspective.
+Your car dealer ratings not only play an important role in dealership car sales, but also shapes a buyer’s perspective.
 Research shows that 92% of car buyers research online before they buy, and manufacturers are studying your ratings as well.
 What will they see about your dealership?
 How can you affect those perceptions to get higher ratings?
 Read on to learn how to maximize your Customer Satisfaction Index (CSI) and online dealer ratings from sources like Google, Facebook, Yelp, and more.

 What is the car dealer CSI?